cgroce2/frontend-nanodegree-mobile-portfolio/README.md

 Optimized image sizes
-Used uncss to remove any unnecessary CSS selectors Checked if any CSS selectors were unnecssary for above-the-fold content Moved to using Grunt to more easily make optimizations grunt-imageoptim --> optimized images grunt-uncss --> remove unnecessary CSS grunt-contrib-uglify --> Minify Javascript grunt-contrib-cssmin --> Minify CSS
+Used uncss to remove any unnecessary CSS selectors Checked if any CSS selectors were unnecssary for above-the-fold content Added a src/ folder to contain pre-minified files
-Inlined a minified version of the critical CSS grunt-inline --> automate inlining
-Added a src/ folder to contain pre-minified files Enjoyed using the grunt tasks to incrementally improve results

-I moved the development versions of the HTML/CSS/Javascript files into a src directory and src/css, src/js subdirectories.
-The grunt tasks automate the process of minifying CSS and Javascript (grunt-contrib-uglify & grunt-contrib-cssmin), inlining selected CSS and Javascript (grunt-inline), inlining the HTML (grunt-contrib-htmlmin) and moving the release files into their final locations.

-I started using Grunt to automate a number of the optimization tasks.
+Additionally, I started using Grunt to automate a number of the optimization tasks.

 grunt-uncss - task for uncss
 grunt-imageoptim - task for optimizing images